mautrix/docs/bridges/go/imessage/android/setup.md

 * A Matrix homeserver that supports application services (e.g. [Synapse](https://github.com/matrix-org/synapse)).
   You need access to register an appservice, which usually involves editing the homeserver config file.
 * A [websocket proxy](https://github.com/mautrix/wsproxy) to receive
   appservice transactions.
-The sync proxy component (mentioned in the websocket proxy readme) is also recommended to minimize battery usage.
+If you want end-to-bridge encryption, the sync proxy component (mentioned in the websocket proxy readme) is also recommended to minimize battery usage.

 ## Installation